DataDog/serverless-plugin-datadog/README.md

     # The log level, set to DEBUG for extended logging.
 Defaults to info.
     logLevel: "info"

     # Send custom metrics via logs with the help of Datadog Forwarder Lambda function (recommended).
-Defaults to true.
+Defaults to false.
-    flushMetricsToLogs: true
+    flushMetricsToLogs: false

     # Which Datadog Site to send data to, only needed when flushMetricsToLogs is false.
 Defaults to datadoghq.com.
     site: datadoghq.com # datadoghq.eu for Datadog EU